Investments and Wealth Institute: Certified Investment Management Analyst (CIMA)

+FINRA Series 65 or Series 66 Exam Waiver for CIMA® Certified

+Investments & Wealth Institute, the leading credentialing body for financial advisors and wealth management professionals, has announced that the Institute’s Certified Investment Management Analyst® (CIMA®) certification has been recognized by the North American Securities Administrators Association (NASAA) as a designation eligible for waiver from the FINRA Series 65 or 66 exams.

 Certified Private Wealth Advisor (CPWA)

 IWI also offers the Certified Private Wealth Advisor credential designed for advisors and wealth managers who specialize in counseling high-net-worth clients.
 The curriculum immerses professionals into issues dealing with estate and tax planning, executive compensation, stock options, charitable planning and more.
 The certification reinforces advanced expertise in the life cycle of wealth: accumulating, preserving and protecting, and distributing.

 The registered education provider for the traditional in-class program for CPWA certification is The University of Chicago Booth School of Business.
 The registered education provider for the online program for CPWA certification is The Yale School of Management.